kadykov/mcp-vikunja/memory-bank/activeContext.md

 1. How to manage resource relationships in the new layer
 2. How to handle resource-specific validation
-3. How to set up automated test user creation and API token generation for local Vikunja testing

 ## Current Work Items